June 23, 2018 4 min read 1 Comment

-If you’re new to vaping marijuana concentrates, like oil or wax, you probably have some questions about what the specs mean for the many devices on the market.
+If you’re new to vaping marijuana concentrates, like vape juice or wax, you probably have some questions about what the specs mean for the many devices on the market.
 With a quick Google search, you’ll see you’re not alone, as many others ask the same question.
 Fortunately, you don’t have be an electrician to decipher these numbers.

 In the following, I’ll give you a micro explanation of electricity which will tie into vaping.